NodeBB/docs/src/docs/configuring/scaling.md

 By default, each NodeBB instance assumes it is acting alone and runs scheduled jobs such as pruning notifications and sending out email digests.
 NodeBB will know if it is part of a local fleet (that is, if NodeBB is running on multiple ports as configured in `config.json`) and act accordingly, but if it is part of a horizontally scaled setup, it won't proactively communicate with its neighbours and elect a primary server.

 In that event, all but one server should have its `config.json` updated to contain an additional config property: `jobsDisabled`.
-When set to `1`, it will disable these jobs, and so they will only be run on the one server.
+When set to `true`, it will disable these jobs, and so they will only be run on the one server.

-**Note**: If your setup consists of multiple machines each running a single instance of NodeBB (one port), then you will also need to set `isCluster` to `1`.
+**Note**: If your setup consists of multiple machines each running a single instance of NodeBB (one port), then you will also need to set `isCluster` to `true`.

 For more information, see [our article on `config.json`](/configuring/config).